ankibues/ankibues/README.md

 ### Hi there 👋

-My name is Ankit, and I am a PhD candidate at University of Western Ontario, Canada.
+My name is Ankit, and I am a recent PhD graduate from the University of Western Ontario, Canada.